-- Problems with your feet, such as hypermobile feet (when the joints in and around the feet move more than they should), fallen arches (flat feet), or overpronation.
-They may change the way you walk, which can cause knee pain.
+- Problems with your feet, like hypermobile feet (when the joints in and around them move more than they should), fallen arches (flat feet), or overpronation (which means your foot rolls down and inward when you step).
+These often change the way you walk, which can lead to knee pain.

-- When you bend your knee, such as when you walk, squat, kneel, run, or even get up from a chair
+- When you bend your knee to walk, squat, kneel, run, or even get up from a chair

-To diagnose runner's knee, your doctor will give you a thorough physical exam.
-You may also need tests that can let him look inside your joint, such as X-rays, MRIs, or CT scans.
+The doctor will give you a thorough physical exam.
+He might also do tests that can give him a closer look inside your joint, like X-rays.

-For most people, runner's knee gets better on its own with time and treatments that address the knee problem that’s causing your pain.
-To speed your recovery, you can:
+For most people, runner's knee gets better on its own with time and treatments to address the problem that’s causing your pain.
+To help relieve your pain and speed recovery, you can:

 - Rest your knee.
-As much as possible, try to avoid activities that make the pain worse, such as running, squatting, lunging, or sitting and standing for long periods of time.
+As much as possible, try to avoid things that make it hurt worse, like running, squatting, lunging, or sitting and standing for long periods of time.

 - Ice your knee to ease pain and swelling.
 Do it for 20-30 minutes every 3-4 hours for 2-3 days, or until the pain is gone.